al1-ce/faux/CONTRIBUTING.md

 #### Code style and standards

-Raylight mostly follows [D style](https://dlang.org/dstyle.html).
+Faux mostly follows [D style](https://dlang.org/dstyle.html).
 Essential rules are the following:
 * Use spaces instead of tabs.
 Each indentation level is 4 spaces
 * There's always a space after control statements (`if`, `while`, `for`, etc...)
 * Opening curly bracket should be on a **same** line